jordanbaker/msds_paraphrase_identification/README.md

 Once the system was built with the Quora database, we tested out a set of paired stack overflow questions as a proof of concept.
 We achieved an Accuracy of 80% over 100 observations.
 To further test this system, more questions could be tested, and CV could be used.

 # Further Work
-Train and test a host of other classification methods including:
+Train and test a host of other classification methods including: <br />
--Logistic Regression
+-Logistic Regression <br />
--Random Forest and XGBoost
+-Random Forest and XGBoost <br />
--DL or ANNs
+-DL or ANNs <br />
 -LDA

 # Running the code